jsoxford/jsoxford/_posts/2014-06-21-summer-of-hacks.md

 # Join us for a series of hands-on events this summer

-With the long, warm evenings of summer we're taking a break from our evening meetups to have a hands-on summer of hacks.
+<p class="lead">We're taking a break from our evening meetups for the summer months.
+Instead, we're going to hold hack days, where you can come along to learn, tinker, hack &amp; hang out with like minded people.</p>

 TODO!
 Add a summary here.